Murali Venkatesh, Program Director, 210 Hinds Hall, 315-443-2911, email@example.com

 III.
 Graduate Residency Milestone (non-credit, required):

-This is a 2 to 3 day workshop that presents emerging topics in the information studies field.
+This is a weekend workshop that presents emerging topics in the information studies field.
 The workshop topics and presentations are designed to bring together students from all graduate programs in the school, feature guest speakers from commercial, government, community and educational organizations, and which are organized and coordinated by a lead faculty member.
-Two residency workshops will be delivered in the school per calendar year.
+A minimum of two residency workshops will be delivered in the school per calendar year.
 Students in the MS-EDS program must complete one residency workshop during the duration of their program of studies.

 IV.
 Exit Requirement: (3 credit hours)